-The Top 10 Vegetables That Cause Gas
+14 Vegetables That Cause Gas and Less Gassy Alternatives

-Vegetables are an important part of a healthy diet and provide many nutritional benefits.
-Unfortunately certain vegetables can also cause gas and other digestive issues like belly bloat and intestinal cramps.
+Unfortunately eating too much of certain vegetables can also cause bad gas and other digestive issues like belly bloat, intestinal cramps and even diarrhea.

-Beans have quite a bit of fiber, which, while generally thought of as beneficial, can cause gastrointestinal problems for some people.
+Beans have quite a bit of soluble fiber, which, while generally thought of as beneficial, can cause gastrointestinal problems for some people.
 There’s a bigger issue when you eat beans though — raffinose.

 You can reduce the amount of raffinose in dried beans by soaking them overnight in water with a tablespoon of edible vinegar.
 Drain them before you cook them in fresh water.

 What is interesting with peas, beans and other legumes is that eaten on their own they often cause large volumes of intestinal gas, but not generally a particularly offensive smell.

 If you are having problems with lots of farting but it is not especially smelly, and you’ve been eating beans or peas, then they are almost certainly the culprit.